 To address the concerns above, the lab investigates three main areas:

-1) Neural alterations in brain function and network connectivity in individuals with mild cognitive impairment
+1) Neural alterations in brain structure, function and network connectivity in older adults with risk for developing Alzheimer’s disease

-3) Role of modifiable lifestyle factors on improving brain health in aging.
+3) The combination of modifiable lifestyle factors that can improve brain health